kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

-- Do the postbind code prettier
+- Do the postbind code prettier and fix the completion check
+- Only store x number of config maps, retention for either last 20.
 - Write something about the snapshotlister that it lags one scheduling cycle.
 - Do not bind pending pod in postfilter.
 Use postbind to make sure pods are binded correctly.
 - Early exit if pending pod request more than can be freed by lower priority pods.